drewkett/split-stream-by/README.md

-This repo is for a rust crate that offers a `futures::Stream` extension trait which allows for splitting a `Stream` into two streams using a predicate function thats checked on each `Stream::Item`.
+This repo is for a rust crate that offers a `futures::Stream` extension trait which allows for splitting a `Stream` into two streams using a predicate function that is checked on each `Stream::Item`.

 ```rust
 use split_stream_by::SplitStreamByExt;